 Your appointments usually last anywhere from 45 minutes up to an hour.

 During your first visit, you will primarily spend time getting to know your dietitian and discussing your health goals.
 Follow-up visits include further discussion into your relationship with food and an honest discussion of the obstacles you face in regards to the choices you make with what you eat.
 Your dietitian will assess you and recommend food choices based on your medical condition.
-All of these are designed to move you out of the critical zone and into a healthier set of habits that you can use to both lose weight and manage your condition - without ending up in the hospital.
+All of these are designed to move you out of the critical zone and into a healthier set of habits that you can use to both lose weight and manage your condition.

 Everyone needs support in one way or another, and a dietitian can offer that for someone struggling with nutrition and/or weight management.

 Because every patient is different, it’s important to come in for a consultation so you can discuss your past struggles and your future goals.
 This will also allow the dietician to review your medical history and construct a customized meal plan that’s right for you.
-To find out more, call or email today and request your appointment for a consultation with RDN Nutrition Counseling.
+To find out more, call or email RDN Nutrition Counseling today and request your appointment with one of our Registered Dietitians in New Jersey.